 stamped postcards, or stamps/paper/envelopesFor Oregon - a tent - if we have agreed you will be bringing and sleeping in one.
 (Let us know you're interested via your online account.)
 More details on our Camp Myrtlewood pageFor Oregon - a sleeping pad or outdoor mattress if you'll be tenting or if you're excited about sleeping under the stars.
-More details on our Camp Myrtlewood pageFor Oregon - large (preferably zipping) mesh laundry bag, lingerie bag, or sweater bag - for midsession laundry service (see notes above) If you go on the Oregon field trip to the ocean, consideran extra towelextra sunscreen (strong) (sunburns are common on this trip)shoes in which you can walk/hike on damp rocksa windbreaker What not to bring illegal substances (alcohol, marijuana, and the rest) tobacco (in any form), unless your parents have signed our tobacco use form (or you are 18+).
-(Regardless of age, read the page on tobacco use in our "camper handbook extras.") snacks containing peanuts (or peanut butter, etc.).
+More details on our Camp Myrtlewood pageFor Oregon - large (preferably zipping) mesh laundry bag, lingerie bag, or sweater bag - for optional midsession laundry service (see notes above)a small amount of extra cash (\$25 should do it) for miscellaneous options like an extra T shirt If you sign up for the Oregon coast field trip, consideran extra towelextra sunscreen (strong) (sunburns are common on this trip)shoes in which you can walk/hike on damp rocksa windbreaker What not to bring illegal substances (alcohol, marijuana, and the rest) tobacco (in any form), unless your parents have signed our tobacco use form (or you are 18+).
+(Regardless of age, read the page on tobacco use in the "NBTSC Camper Handbook Extras," accessible via our fine print page.) snacks containing peanuts (or peanut butter, etc.).
 (If we have no known peanut allergies one month prior to each of these sessions, we may let you know that it's okay to bring such snacks.) ibuprofen , acetaminophen, or benadryl.
-Health codes pretty much require that we collect these, keep them locked up, and then distribute them as needed.
-We stock these anyway, and dispense as needed - so it just causes extra hassles for our health staff to have to keep track of individuals' supplies and return them at the end of the session.
-(If you have some extenuating circumstance, or really need to have this stuff with you while you're traveling to and from camp, you can bring it - but we'll need to hang onto it for you during camp.) valuables such as fancy phones or large amounts of cash, unless you're willing to risk them.
+Health codes require that we collect these, keep them locked up, and then distribute them as needed.
+We stock these anyway, and dispense as needed so it just causes extra hassles for our health staff to have to keep track of individuals' supplies and return them at the end of the session.
+(If you have some extenuating circumstance, or really need to have this stuff with you while you're traveling to and from camp, you can bring it - but we'll still need to hang onto it for you during camp.) valuables such as fancy phones or large amounts of cash, unless you're willing to risk them.
 We are sad and sorry to report that on rare occasions (very rare - nowhere near every year, let alone every session) we have had such items stolen.
-Hundreds if not thousands of other gadgets and wads of cash present at camp have not been stolen - we've rarely had theft of any kind during the past 24 years, but it can happen.
+Hundreds if not thousands of other gadgets and wads of cash present at camp have not been stolen - we've rarely had theft of any kind during the past 25 years, but it can happen.
 Staff cannot spend extensive time and energy trying to find missing valuables, nor devote significant time in group meetings to discussing their whereabouts.
-(Staff can keep phones and other small valuable items, cash, and such in a lock box.) knives (such as swiss army knives and other small tools), maybe.
-We generally err on the safe side and collect some folks' knives during the week.
-Sometimes exceptions are made - it's up to the staff person in charge of this domain (usually one of our health or outdoor specialists).
-Anyway, it's fine with us if you travel with them, just know that you may not be able to hang onto them during NBTSC. boom boxes, speakers, or other music amplifiers .
+(Staff can keep phones and other small valuable items, cash, and such in a relatively secure lock box.) knives (such as swiss army knives and other small tools), maybe.
+We often collect knives for safekeeping during the session.
+Sometimes exceptions are made, or personal knives can be "checked out" for a whittling session, etc. boom boxes, speakers, or other music amplifiers .
 We generally reserve the airwaves for acoustic homemade music, the lowing of cattle and singing of birds, conversation, and grunts of concentration. personal items to share with the community, unless you are willing to risk damage.
-(Some campers have generously shared hammocks, tents, guitars, etc. While for the most part these items have made it through with only mild scuffs, sometimes they get full-on broken/ripped/etc. We love sharing and we encourage everyone to take good care of all the stuff in our midst, but NBTSC can't take responsibility for damage to your belongings.) if you're not sure about something, please ask.
+(Some campers have generously shared hammocks, games, tents, guitars, etc. While for the most part these items have made it through with only mild scuffs, sometimes they get full-on broken/ripped/etc. We love sharing and we encourage everyone to take good care of all the stuff in our midst, but NBTSC can't take responsibility for damage to your belongings.) if you're not sure about something, please ask.

-Travel
+\Travel